thurm64/miton.si/sitelen/md/echo_patch.md

 Download is at https://github.com/Aldin101/Cross-Platform-Echo-Relay-Quest-Patcher/releases/latest

 ### Step 4: Patch the APK
 Open the patcher from "Unknown Sources".
 Set up your username and password.
 Select the Echo Arena/Combat Server at the top of the list.
 Import the APK you placed earlier and patch it.
-The patched APK should be in your Downloads folder when it finishes.
+This may take a few seconds, but when it finishes a confirmation screen will show up, and the patched APK should be in your Downloads folder.
 ### Step 5: Install the patched APK
 Transfer the file back to the PC and install the patched APK with SideQuest.